 - 7. Currently enrolled Veterans receive credit for 3.0 units of Health Education and 3.0 units of Physical Education.
 Official documents indicating that one year of military service has been completed must be submitted by students to the Admissions and Records Office.
-Military courses shall be assigned the units recommended by the American Council of Education (ACE) or the accredited military institution.
+Military courses shall be evaluated and assigned the course equivalency after review of the recommendation of the American Council of Education (ACE) or the accredited military institution.
 The academic transcript will be annotated indicating that these units are awarded for military experience and the Veteran will receive a grade of "CR" for each. - 8.
 Military Withdrawal (MW) will be assigned by the Registrar in cases where a student is unable to complete a course due to military orders which necessitate withdrawal.
 Students who are members of the military (active or reserve) should present their military orders to the Registrar in order to have the MW assigned.
 The MW is not considered in issues of progress probation.